crose275/fec-turo/How-to-publish-a-new-branch.md

 - to create a new branch in the command line type: git branch "your-branch-name"
 - to switch to that branch in the command line type: git switch "your-branch-name"
 - to push the branch to GitLab in the command line type: git push -u origin "your-branch-name"
+- to pull from the Develop Branch in the command line type: git pull origin Develop-Branch